wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 Wavefront service in a secure, fast, and reliable manner

 Here's the data pipeline:
 1. The Healthwatch Exporter VMs stream metrics from the Tanzu Application Service Firehose.
-The tile creates a VM for each Healthwatch exporter a VM for Telegraf and a VM for the Wavefront Proxy.
+The tile creates a VM for each Healthwatch exporter, a VM for Telegraf, and a VM for the Wavefront proxy.
 2. Telegraf scrapes the VMs at a predefined interval, and converts them to [Wavefront data format](wavefront_data_format.html).
 Telegraf uses a built-in plugin.
 It uses the Wavefront golang SDK to convert the data.
 3. Next, Telegraf sends the data to the Wavefront proxy.
 4. The proxy send the metrics to the Wavefront service.